Meet Jennie Cole

 Why I like my job/archives: I always enjoyed reading and studying history (B.A. in Middle Eastern History, M.A. in American History) but never had the desire to be an educator, lawyer, or any of the other professions a history major is supposed to be interested in.
 I preferred research and museum work, and after internships at a historic house museum and historical society, ended up working as an archivist full time and enjoying it so much I went back to school to learn more about the theory of archives.
 I can’t imagine being as satisfied in another career.

-One thought on “Meet Jennie Cole
+One response to “Meet Jennie Cole”

 1. Today, June 4, 2008, was Jennie’s last day at the Mudd Library.
 We will miss her very much, but we also wish her well as she moves to a great new job at the American Jewish Archives in Cincinnati, where she will be closer to her family.